HB Ad Slot

 Despite being well-known rivals, DC (Batman, Superman, Wonder Woman and Green Lantern and more) and Marvel (Captain America, Spider-Man, Black Panther, Wolverine, The Avengers and more) have held joint ownership over the trademarks SUPER HERO and SUPER HEROES since 1967.
 Millions of kids grew up with dreams of becoming one, even donning capes and scaring their parents when trying to fly (down flights of stairs).
 But on September 26, the USPTO Trademark Trial and Appeal Board (TTAB) stripped those companies of their powers cancelling the SUPER HERO and SUPER HEROES registrations and paving the way for all others in the metropolises and galaxies to use these terms for their own heroic stories.

-The decision was born out of a dispute between the two comic book titans on one side (whose IP rights now extend into mega-movie franchises, television, video games, posters, t-shirts, coffee mugs, toys, (and a nearly infinite number of other business ventures) worldwide and Superbabies Limited, on the other, a small company that produces comic book stories about super-powered babies.
+The decision was born out of a dispute between the two comic book titans on one side, whose IP rights extend into a nearly infinite number of other business ventures worldwide, and Superbabies Limited on the other side, a small company that produces comic book series about super-powered babies.

 Cover of Superbabies, Episode 1

 Superbabies’ creator S.J.
-Richold claimed DC accused his company of infringement and threatened legal action after Superbabies applied for the SUPER BABIES trademark.
+Richold claimed DC accused his company of infringement and threatened legal action after Superbabies applied to register the SUPER BABIES trademark.

-Knowing that DC and Marvel have opposed many super- and super hero- related trademark filings over the years, in May Superbabies took the battle to DC and Marvel, petitioning the TTAB to cancel the SUPER HERO and SUPER HEROES marks.
-In an illustrated Cancellation Petition well-worth reading (or, that reads like a graphic novel), Superbabies argued that the two companies should not be able to “claim ownership over an entire genre.”
+Knowing that DC and Marvel have opposed many super- and super hero- trademark filings over the years, in May Superbabies took the battle to DC and Marvel, petitioning the TTAB to cancel the SUPER HERO and SUPER HEROES marks.
+In an illustrated Cancellation Petition well-worth reading, Superbabies argued that the two companies should not be able to “claim ownership over an entire genre.”
 In addition, Superbabies noted that as competitors, DC and Marvel cannot be allowed to jointly own the trademark.

 In a press release following the TTAB’s decision, the plaintiffs said Marvel and DC “used the marks to stifle competition and oust small and independent comic creators who could potentially create even more SUPER HEROES with even greater powers."